jyp/boon/README.md

 - Easy navigation: many keys are allocated to navigation.
-This strategy facilitates moving around, which is in fact the most common task when editting text.
+This strategy facilitates moving around, which is in fact the most common task when editing text.
 Because movements double up as region-definitions, this design also makes manipulation commands more powerful.